Safety

 Swim safety buoys are required for this race.

 Neoprene wetsuits are required, unless swimmer has pre-approval from the safety / race director.
-Download the Non-Wetsuit Cold Water Swim Application and email a completed copy to Diana Hermanson, Race director, a minimum of 1 week ahead of the event.
+If you wish to have a wetsuit waiver please fill one out during registation or email Diana Hermanson, Race director, a minimum of 1 week ahead of the event.

 SWIMMER RESPONSIBILITIES HANDOUT